-The kick drums could be very difficult to record, especially if you don’t have the right mic.
+The sound coming from kick drums could be very difficult to record, especially if you don’t have the right mic.

 No matter how good your drum set is or how amazing you play, if you don’t have the best kick drum mic, everything is simply a plain low tone.